trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/resrobot-nearby-stops.md

 ## What does this API provide?

-ResRobot stop lookup provides information about stops, including their ids and position, by searching for a certain pair of coordinates.
+ResRobot nearby stops provides information about stops, including their ids and position, by searching for a certain pair of coordinates.

 {{% info %}} Instead of using the station lookup endpoint, you can also use the stops.txt file from GTFS